aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/clear-data-points-ppt-charts-aspose-slides-java/_index.md

 - Explore other chart‑manipulation features such as changing chart types or formatting series.
 - Review the full Aspose.Slides API documentation for deeper insights.

-## FAQ Section

-1. **How do I install Aspose.Slides for Java using Maven?**
-   Add the dependency snippet provided above to your `pom.xml`.

-2. **What if I encounter an `IndexOutOfBoundsException` when accessing slides or charts?**
-   Double‑check that the slide and chart indices you reference actually exist in the presentation.

-3. **Can Aspose.Slides handle large presentations efficiently?**
-   Yes, by managing memory usage (disposing objects) and tuning JVM heap settings.

-4. **Is it possible to clear data points without affecting other series?**
-   Absolutely – target the specific series index you want to clear, as shown in the loop.

-5. **How do I integrate this solution with a live database?**
-   Use standard JDBC or a modern ORM to fetch data, then apply the same clearing logic before inserting new points.

 ## Frequently Asked Questions

 **Q: Do I need a license for development builds?**